Upper Poppleton: Transport

-Harrogate Coach Travel buses run past the village as part of the York to Ripon route.
+East Yorkshire (bus company) buses run past the village as part of the York to Ripon route.

 First York buses operate in the village as part of the Nether Poppleton route to York/Stamford Bridge.
-Transdev York buses operate in the village, as part of the Nether Poppleton route to York/Stamford Bridge.
-Eddie Brown buses run past the village as part of the York to Boroughbridge/Ripon route.

-A Park and Ride (Poppleton Bar) was constructed by the A59 in 2015, with Park and Ride buses (route 59) running from Poppleton to York centre, generally every ten minutes.
+A Park and Ride (Poppleton Bar) was constructed by the A59 in 2015, with Park and Ride buses (route 59) running from Poppleton to York centre, generally every fifteen minutes.
 In 2020 the site was used as a drive-through COVID-19 testing centre.
+This has now been reopened as a park and ride.

 Northern Rail operates a stopping service on the line between York and Leeds via Harrogate.
 Poppleton station is the first station after York.
 Trains from Leeds via Harrogate are billed with Poppleton as the final destination on the boards at Leeds but the train will continue to York.

 Religion

 The old Norman 'Chapel of All Hallows' in Upper Poppleton was demolished in 1890 to make way for the Victorian All Saints' Church.
 The 'new' church was designed by Hodgson Fowler of Durham.

 In 1866, the two Poppleton Parishes were united to form the Parish of Nether Poppleton with Upper Poppleton.
 All Saints' Church is situated on The Green in Upper Poppleton.

 The present Methodist Chapel on the Green replaced two previous buildings on the site built in 1817 and 1819 respectively.